CharlieDigital/runjs/.github/instructions/general-coding.instructions.md

 ## Key Files

 ## Logging
 This codebase is using Serilog for logging.
-To create a logger for a class, us the following pattern:
+To create a logger for a class, use the following pattern:

 ```csharp
 // If it is a static class